zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 }
 ```

+Nested objects, like `Billing.EA.ShowPricing`, are fully supported, as in the example code located at [consumption example](#consumption-example).

 ### The settings class

 The settings class is a data transport object.
+The following example  contains the configuration class name `MySettings`, in addition to the settings class's namespace `Microsoft.MyExtension.Configuration`.

-However, as we are using the configuration system `ConfigurationSettingKind.Json` option, all properties to be populated from the JSON blob in the configuration file must be
-marked as `[JsonProperty]` else they will not be deserialized and will be left null.
+All properties that are populated from the JSON blob in the configuration file are marked as `[JsonProperty]` so that the configuration system `ConfigurationSettingKind.Json` option can be used.
+If the properties are not marked, they will not be deserialized and will remain null.

 ```
 <table>